sweet-js/sweet-core/doc/main/sweet.md

 // ["#FF0000", "#00FF00", "#0000FF", "#0000FF"]
 ```

+Invoke will only expand the parameterized macro once; if the macro expands to other macros they will not be expanded before being bound to the pattern variable.
+If you need to fully expand the output of the parameterized macro use `:invokeRec`.

+Note that this is a change from the default behavior of version 0.5.0 which full expanded macros in `:invoke` and provided `:invokeOnce` for the current default behavior.

 ## Implicit Invoke

 Custom pattern classes act as an implicit invoke.
 This means that `$opt:invoke(color)` is equivalent to `$opt:color`: